Glenn Morrison (DJ)

 Glenn Morrison (born September 12, 1985) is a Canadian DJ and record producer from Toronto, Ontario.

+He is best known for his tracks, "Contact", "No Sudden Moves", "Hydrology", and "Circles", which were ghost produced by deadmau5.

 Life and career

 Morrison is a classically trained pianist.
 Starting piano lessons at the age of four, he began composing and competing through CMC, Kiwanis Music Festival, Richmond Hill Music Festival, and ORMTA - Ontario Registered Music Teachers Association.
-Morrison received his ARCT through the Royal Conservatory of Music by the age of 14.

-In his early high school years, Morrison discovered Techno from a friend in his science class, and started collecting vinyl and becoming absorbed in underground DJ culture.
+In his early high school years, Morrison discovered Techno from a friend in his science class, and started collecting vinyl and becoming absorbed.
 He then worked at Release Records for five years before starting his own record label Morrison Recordings.
-Around the age of 20, Morrison started producing electronic music, learning from close friends deadmau5, Bruce Aisher, Peter Kriek, and Ariaan Olieroock.

 As a DJ and performer he entertains with melodic progressive house and big-room club sounds.
-His first international hit was in 2007 when DJ Tiësto featured his track ‘Contact’ on his compilation In Search of Sunrise 6: Ibiza and it shot to the top of the World Dance Charts.
+His first international hit was in 2007 when DJ Tiësto featured ‘Contact’ on his compilation In Search of Sunrise 6: Ibiza and it shot to the top of the World Dance Charts.

-His hit single ‘Goodbye’ has been Certified Double Platinum and went Number 1 for 11 weeks in a row on the Canadian Artists Billboard Chart, as well as going Number 1 in Russia, Ukraine and the Belarus Billboard Charts.
-‘Goodbye’ was the 3rd highest grossing single for radio play in all genres for 2014 in Canada.

-For three years Morrison was a resident at Amnesia nightclub in Ibiza, Spain, and was a resident at Space nightclub in Ibiza, Spain for one year after that.
-He took part in North American residencies as well at Space nightclub in Miami, Florida for two years, along with the Marquee nightclub in Las Vegas, Nevada.
-Morrison's latest addition to his residency repertoire was a monthly night at Palms Casino's Moon Nightclub in Las Vegas, Nevada.